milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

 To access subdocuments, you must use the syntax "field.nestedfield" (Including the quotation marks) (Scroll to section on dot notation: MongoDB uses the dot notation to access the elements of an array and to access the fields of an embedded document.)
-What is the difference between `findAndModify()` and `updateOne()` Unit 8 Summary: Added a new field to a document by using the upsert option in updateOne()
+What is the difference between `findAndModify()` and `updateOne()` Unit 8 Summary: Added a new field to a document by using the upsert option in updateOne() ID field is immutable and cannot be overwritten